AndreaAragao/AndreaAragao/README.md

 ### Hi there 👋

-Student in Data analysis and development.
+Student in Data Analysis and Development.

 🌍 "The result of the program is relative to the programmer's knowledge level." 🧠
 And I'm starting that process.